 The good news is that there are many formats of ready-to-install walk-in shower solutions on the market to suit various sizes, so you are sure to find one that will work for you.
 There are curved, straight, hinged, door, no door panels to choose from, or you could go bespoke and get a design made especially for your space – good if, say, you have sloping ceilings, alcoves or awkward spaces to work around.

-The walk-in shower enclosure can be as big or small as you need, can have minimal framing around the glass, thicker frames on all sides, or only some sides, or you could go for a panelled look to mimic steel-framed glazing, or even go for reeded glass or opaque glazing.
+The walk-in shower enclosure can be as big or small as you need.
+It can have minimal framing around the glass, thicker frames on all sides, or only some sides.
+Or you could go for a panelled look to mimic steel-framed glazing, or even go for reeded glass or opaque glazing.
 I mean it when I say the choices are endless.

 Got a generous space for a walk-in shower?
 Two-sided enclosures enable you to tuck the shower tightly